How to remove an autorun error

 - "QBCD autorun" is not required to run at start up.
 Quick Books CD

-Important: Some malware camouflages itself as autorun.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware also uses the file name autorun.exe, for example FakeAlert-B (detected by McAfee), and W32.Versie.A or Backdoor.EggDrop (detected by Symantec).
 Therefore, you should check the autorun.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 T.York Central Texas